junxit/us-congress-bills-110/metadata.md

 - 2008-11-19 — Introduced in Senate
 - 2008-11-19 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S10675-10676)
+- 2008-11-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S10771-10772)
+- 2008-11-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S10771-10772)
+- 2008-11-20 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S10771-10772)
+- 2008-11-20 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S10771-10772)